Lamb burger Xian style

-- Place lamb in a large pot of cold water and bring to the boil.
+Place lamb in a large pot of cold water and bring to the boil.
 When boiling, remove from heat and skim off any scum.
 Strain, discarding the liquid.

-- Return lamb to the pot with all other ingredients.
+Return lamb to the pot with all other ingredients.
 Cover with cold water and bring to the boil.
-When boiling, cover with a lid, reduce heat and simmer gently for 2 hours or until lamb is tender.
+When boiling, cover with a lid, reduce heat and simmer gently for two hours or until lamb is tender.

-- Turn dough out onto a lightly floured work surface and knead for 10 minutes or until smooth and elastic.
+Turn dough out onto a lightly floured work surface and knead for 10 minutes or until smooth and elastic.
 (Alternatively, place dough in an electric mixer fitted with a dough hook and mix until a smooth ball forms.)

-- Use a rolling pin to roll each piece into a thin sausage shape about 20 cm x 3 cm.
+Use a rolling pin to roll each piece into a thin sausage shape about 20cm x 3cm.
 Working from the shortest edge, tightly roll up each strip into a pinwheel.

-- Heat frypan over medium heat.
+Heat frypan over medium heat.
 Brush each bun with a little oil and place in pan one at a time until crispy each side or until cooked through and lightly golden.
 Leave to cool.

-- Once cool, drain lamb, reserving the liquid.
+To prepare meat, once cool, drain lamb, reserving the liquid.
 Place lamb in a bowl, then use two forks to shred the meat.
 Moisten with a little cooking liquid.